 Dataflow supports two types of template: Flex templates, which are newer, and classic templates.
 If you are creating a new Dataflow template, we recommend creating it as a Flex template.

-With a Flex template, the pipeline is packaged as a Docker image in Container Registry or
+With a Flex template, the pipeline is packaged as a Docker image in

 Artifact Registry, along with a template specification file in Cloud Storage.
 The template